open/close all folders

 - Guilty Gear: Potemkin has one on his (massive) left bicep.
 Unfortunately...

-- As seen above, Hitman's hero, Agent 47, has one on the back of his skull.
-The barcode is a fully functional one, and scanning it reveals it's for a "Drawstring Double Dong Dildo Holder in Midnight Blue".
+- The barcode is a fully functional one, and scanning it reveals it's for a "Drawstring Double Dong Dildo Holder in Midnight Blue".
 One has to wonder whether this was intentional or if the creators just put in a random barcode which coincidentally belonged to an unfortunate item.

 - He tries scalp the tattoo off his head in Absolution, since he's had enough with the Agency.
 That ought to be quite painful.